JaxonDevs/Discomatic/README.md

 # Discomatic

-Discomatic is a full-stack Discord bot application, following the tutorial by Code With Antonio.
+Discomatic is a full-stack Discord clone application, following the tutorial by Code With Antonio.

 ## Prerequisites